telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/GridAjaxBindingCustomJsonResult/README.md

 ## Sample Overview
-This area demonstrates how to use a custom JSON serialization library (Json.NET) instead of the default JavaScriptSerializer for Grid AJAX binding in ASP.NET MVC.
-The sample shows how to override the Json method in the controller to return a CustomJsonResult that uses Newtonsoft.Json for improved performance when working with large datasets.
+This area demonstrates how to use a custom JSON serialization library (Json.NET/Newtonsoft.Json) instead of the default JavaScriptSerializer for Grid AJAX binding in ASP.NET MVC.
+The sample shows how to override the Json method in the controller to return a CustomJsonResult that uses Newtonsoft.Json for improved performance and better handling of large datasets.

+Common techniques shown in this sample:
+- Creating custom JsonResult class that uses Newtonsoft.Json
+- Overriding controller's Json() method to return custom result
+- Handling JsonRequestBehavior for GET/POST request validation
+- Serializing large datasets more efficiently than JavaScriptSerializer
+- Working with DataSourceResult and ToDataSourceResult() extension
+- Improving JSON serialization performance for Grid data operations

 ---